pivotal/LicenseFinder/README.markdown

 This allows you to configure bundler groups and add licenses to the whitelist.

-On a brand new Rails project, you could expect `rake license:action_items` to output something like the following (assuming you whitelisted the MIT license in your `config/license_finder.yml`):
+On a brand new Rails project, you could expect `license_finder` to output something like the following (assuming you whitelisted the MIT license in your `config/license_finder.yml`):

 ```